In the guide

 The crown stamp, year of application and official number of the inspector of weights and measures who passed the equipment as fit for trade use is found on a lead plug embedded into older, traditional weighing equipment.

 The M sticker indicates that the equipment it is attached to has been manufactured in accordance with legal metrology requirements.
-The year of manufacture appears next to the M (newer equipment only; on older equipment the year appears next to the CE mark).
+The year of manufacture appears next to the M.

-The approved body sticker indicates which organisation examined and approved the equipment as being in accordance with all manufacturing and accuracy requirements.
+The approved body / notified body sticker indicates which organisation examined and approved the equipment as being in accordance with all manufacturing and accuracy requirements.

 The requalification sticker indicates that the equipment has been repaired or adjusted since it was manufactured, to maintain manufacturing and accuracy requirements.
 The examples below are those used by, respectively, inspectors, approved verifiers and approved manufacturers.